Keio University

 School of Medicine Professor

 Since it is an introductory book, I intended to write it as clearly as possible, but on the other hand, I explained the important principles of immunity head-on so as not to be ambiguous.
-Therefore, a certain amount of basic knowledge of biology will likely be required to read it through.
+Therefore, a certain level of basic knowledge of biology will be required to read it through.
 Although it is titled a "Super" Introduction, it is not a "super" easy introductory book.
 I would be grateful if you could view it as a book that "goes beyond" (super) an introduction.

-*Affiliations, job titles, etc., are as of the time of publication.
+*Affiliations and titles are as of the time of publication.